kcharters/EcommercePRoject/README.md

 ```
 firebase deploy --only hosting
 ```
-to deploy hosting and database use
+to deploy everything use
 ```
-firebase dploy
+firebase deploy
 ```
+### For admin access

+login with email: admin@admin.com password: admin1
+this is to access the admin side of the site